lucasshiva/ng2-pdfjs-viewer/lib/README.md

 ✔️ **Direct access to underlying viewer** 👨‍💻👩‍💻- Exposed PDFViewerApplication and PDFViewerApplicationOptions objects opens a whole world of customizable PDFJS and ViewerJS properties and methods, allowing to change them programmatically; thus producing a unique viewer experience.
 ✔️ **Embed pdf** 🗎 - Embeds viewer and pdf inside your web page/component.
 ✔️ **Blob and byte arrays** 🔟 - Have pdf as a byte array?
 Still works.
-✔️ **Events** ⚡ - Catch events such as document loaded, page change, before/after print etc.Please make sure to provide `viewerId` for events to work properly.
+✔️ **Events** ⚡ - Handle events such as document loaded, page change, page rotation, scale change, before/after print etc. Please make sure to provide `viewerId` for events to work properly.
 ✔️ **Print preview** 🖨️ - You can set the pdf to open in a new tab or another browser window and provide an immediate print preview, A use case will be a 'Print' button opening pdf in new window with print dialog.
 ✔️ **Defaults** - There are a ton of built in functionality Mozilla's viewer supports; such as print, download, bookmark, fullscreen, open file, zoom, search, pan, spread, navigate, attachments etc which is also available as-is in this viewer.
 Not mentioning them individually.
 ✔️ **Auto download** 💾 - This option allows you to download the pdf file to user device automatically without manually invoking the download.